 The cash flow from operating activities in 2019 amounted to EUR -54.3m compared to EUR -42.0m in 2018, a change of EUR 12.3m.
-This increase is the result of a higher operating loss and higher investments in working capital for the period the initial capital contribution made to the China joint venture
+This increase is the result of a higher operating loss and higher investments in working capital for the period that was partially offset by increased non-cash adjustments (mainly driven by a higher depreciation charge and higher non-cash elements in the net financial result).